dmeulen/Arch_Root_on_encrypted_ZFS/README.md

       -O xattr=sa \
       zroot /dev/sdX2

+This example uses a single disk, if you need another set up like mirroring, this would be the moment to set it up.

 ### The ZFS filesystems:

 Ignore any errors regarding not being able to mount the filesystem.
 Compression and other settings will be inherited from the pool.